fpusan/tutorial-template/docs/source/README.rst

 Alternatively, you can download the latest release from the GitHub repository and uncompress the tarball in a suitable directory.
 The tarball includes the SqueezeMeta scripts as well as the third-party software redistributed with SqueezeMeta.
-The INSTALL files contain detailed installation instructions, including all the external libraries required to make SqueezeMeta run in a vanilla Ubuntu 20.04.
+The ``INSTALL`` files contain detailed installation instructions, including all the external libraries required to make SqueezeMeta run in a vanilla Ubuntu 20.04.
 Note that you may need different libraries and potentially recompiling some binaries from source in order for the manual install to work in other Ubuntu versions or other distributions.
-The conda method is now the recommended way to install SqueezeMeta, and we may not be able to support issues regarding manual installation.
+The conda method is now the recommended way to install SqueezeMeta, and we will no longer support issues regarding manual installation.

 The ``test_install.pl`` script can be run in order to check whether the